 -22.
 Earl Large (39-17-2, 17KOs)-

 After a very successful amateur campaign he would turn professional at the age of 21.
-It would not be until Large’s 16th professional fight that Large would finally fight in his home state of New Mexico.
+It would not be until Large’s 16th professional fight that he would finally fight in his home state of New Mexico.

 Large’s biggest fight came in August of 1971 in Ciudad Juarez, Mexico against Chucho Castillo.
 Castillo was just four months removed from losing his WBC and WBA Bantamweight title at the conclusion of an epic trilogy with Mexican legend Ruben Olivares.
 Castillo was the first fighter to hand Olivares a professional loss.